Health effects of electronic cigarettes: Flavorings

 Cinnamaldehyde has been described as highly cytotoxic.
 Cinnamaldehyde has been detected in flavorings such as cinnamon, tobacco, sweet (e.g. caramel), and fruit.
-A 2014 review concluded that cinnamaldehyde was cytotoxic at amounts 400 times less than those allowed EPA.
 Coffee and cinnamon flavorings are reported to be the most toxic.
 A 2017 review concluded that they were carcinogenic or toxic, and could contribute to cardiopulmonary diseases and neurodegenerative disorders.
 Only sparse evidence directly associates cinnamon inhalations with asthma.
 Some e-liquids containing cinnamaldehyde stimulate TRPA1, which might induce effects on the lung.
 In human lung fibroblasts, cinnamon roll flavoring resulted in a noticeable rise in the amount of inflammatory cytokine IL-8.

 A 2019 case report described an 18-year-old patient using a Juul device with mint-flavored pods in the days before episodes of pneumothorax.
 A 2019 study that sampled e-cigarette delivery systems reported that Juul pods were the only product to demonstrate in vitro cytotoxicity from both nicotine and flavoring chemical content, in particular ethyl maltol.
 As of 2017 limited data described the effects of menthol inhalation.
 Some flavorings may increase lung toxicity or lung inflammation in part by producing free radicals and inflammation.

 E-liquids contain possibly toxic aldehydes and reactive oxygen species (ROS).
 Many flavorings are known aldehydes, such as anisaldehyde, cinnamaldehyde, and isovaleraldehyde.
 Saccharides in sweet e-liquid flavorings generate furans and aldehydes when vaporized.
 The consequences of aldehyde-containing flavorings on pulmonary surfaces are unknown.
-A 2012 study reported that butterscotch flavoring was highly toxic with one liquid while two others had low toxicity.
-A 2014 in vitro study showed that menthol flavorings have a damaging effect on human periodontal ligament fibroblast growth.
 Methanol increased the amount of hydrogen peroxide.
 A 2017 study reported a variety of flavoring-initiated inflammatory cytokines in lung cell cultures, of which acetoin and maltol were among the strongest.
-A 2014 in vitro study demonstrated that vaping of a balsamic flavoring without nicotine activated the release of proinflammatory cytokines in lung epithelial cells and keratinocytes.
-Other additives may reduce the irritation on the pharynx.
 It is possible that flavorings may worsen harmful effects such as diminished cell viability, escalated rates of apoptosis, escalated DNA strand breaks, alterations in cell morphology and intensified inflammatory mediator production.